Celestinvib/PostsReactFrontendApp/README.md

 # PostsReactFrontendApp
 ## 📑 About
+The best comunity posts of the web!<br>

-Built with [React](https://es.reactjs.org/) v16.5.2 & deployed in <a href="https://aws.amazon.com/es/amplify/"> AWS Amplify</a>.<br>
+Dummy API frontend built with [React](https://es.reactjs.org/) v16.5.2 & deployed in <a href="https://aws.amazon.com/es/amplify/"> AWS Amplify</a>.<br>

 I modified this app because i needed a basic frontend app for my Nodejs REST API but I didn't create it, <br>
-the creator is Maximilian Schwarzmüller and he give the code in it's Udemy Course [NodeJS - The Complete Guide](https://www.udemy.com/course/nodejs-the-complete-guide/)
+the creator is Maximilian Schwarzmüller and he give the code in it's Udemy Course [NodeJS - The Complete Guide](https://www.udemy.com/course/nodejs-the-complete-guide/)<br>

+Deploy done by doing a build <i>npm run build</i> & uploading the created folder (result in the branch deploy).

 ## ⚙Features
 * Basic CRUD + Personalized functions
 * Pagination
+* WebSocket

 #### Security:
+* JWT
 * Restricted CRUD by its owner
 * Secured User data